SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 Clio is not a bad model, but not as powerful as Kayra.
 Clio's speed advantage is insignificant.
 On NovelAI's tablet and scroll tiers, Clio does have a larger context size than Kayra, but trading that off against better coherence/prose quality from Kayra is unlikely to be worth it.

-Krake and Euterpe aren't recommended - NovelAI even refers to them as legacy models.

 ## Settings

 The files with the settings are here (SillyTavern\public\NovelAI Settings).